sloria/www/content/2013-11-17-mvc-and-apis-keep-em-light-and-fluffy.md

 ## Why marshmallow?

 - **Separates business logic from the presentation.** See above.
-- **Reusability.** Serializers classes are reusable, are nestable, and allow for inheritance.
+- **Reusability.** Schema classes are reusable, are nestable, and allow for inheritance.
-- **Testability.** Serializer classes are easier to test than views and controllers.
+- **Testability.** Schema classes are easier to test than views and controllers.
 - **Agnostic.** ORM, ODM, Flask, Django—doesn't matter.
 Marshmallow serializes all objects in the same way.
 - **Familiar syntax**.
-Serializers look very much like [WTForms](https://wtforms.readthedocs.org/en/latest/) or a model definition in any of the popular ORMs.
+Schemas look very much like [WTForms](https://wtforms.readthedocs.org/en/latest/) or a model definition in any of the popular ORMs.

 ## First steps with marshmallow